 B. Listening to the market

-- Understand the trends, developments, regulations, economic conditions and performance of your target industries and geographic markets
+- Understand SMB trends, developments, regulations, economic conditions and performance of your target industries and geographic markets

 - Examine adjacent industries and other geographic markets to identify: